cdsittampalam/documentation/docs/Creating Transactions.md

 ![ledger](/doc-images/authtransfer.png)

-1. Tap on the notification that you received on your phone.
+1. Tap on the notification that you received on your Qredo Signing App.
 The Transfer screen shows details of the transaction including fees.
 2. To authorise, tap **Authorise**.
 3. To reject, tap **Reject**.